-To spread financial risks among the different funds and ensure fair competition between sickness funds, three of the four countries have created different kinds of risk structure compensation schemes.
+To spread financial risks among the different funds and ensure fair competition between sickness funds, three of the four countries have installed different kinds of risk structure compensation schemes.
 These schemes have gained importance, especially in view of the rapidly aging European populations.
-Japan has no risk structure compensation scheme but as explained below in 4.1.2 the government subsidises municipal sickness funds since they have a more negative risk structure due to the fact that retired persons are required to join these funds.
-The three other countries have certain schemes varying according to the risk adjusting criteria reflected in the schemes.
+Japan only has a "small" risk structure compensation scheme considering the criteria of age and in addition as explained below in 3.2 the government subsidises municipal sickness funds since they have a more negative risk structure due to the fact that retired persons are required to join these funds.
+The three other countries have more comprehensive risk compensation schemes varying according to the risk adjusting criteria reflected in the schemes.